Rekapost/devopsified-cicd-docker-helm-argocd-k8s/README.md

 Once your local setup is ready and the application is built, follow these steps to deploy your app:

 Commit and push your changes to your GitHub repository.

 ArgoCD will automatically detect changes in the repository and deploy the updated application to Kubernetes.

 Contributing
 We welcome contributions to improve and expand this project.
 To contribute:

 Fork the repository.

 Create a new branch:

 bash
 Copy
-Edit
 git checkout -b feature-branch
 Make your changes.

 Commit your changes:

 bash
 Copy
-Edit
 git commit -am 'Add feature'
 Push to the branch:

 bash
 Copy
-Edit
 git push origin feature-branch
 Create a pull request.

 Please ensure that your code adheres to the project's coding standards and includes proper test coverage where necessary.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Screenshots
-Below are some screenshots of the setup in action:

 You can copy and paste this markdown directly into your GitHub repository’s `README.md` file.
 It will
 ![image](https://github.com/user-attachments/assets/d8da2aeb-e4d0-4095-ba35-16313f47965d)